KarlK90/yaemk-split-kb/Bin/readme.md

 These firmware images are meant for easy testing purposes only when building your own YAEMK.
-Both images are VIA enabled.
-Successfully flashed firmware will
+Successfully flashed firmware will have:
-have:
 - QWERTY layout
 - Both Switch and Backlight LEDs are in rainbow mode
 - Potentiometers are used for scrolling